cozygene/glint/docs/source/input.rst

 	python glint.py --datafile datafile.txt --gsave --out newdata

-will generate glint files (see `--gsave`_) with *newdata* prefix.
+will generate GLINT files (see `--gsave`_) with *newdata* prefix.

 |
 |

-.. _glint files:
+.. _GLINT files:

-glint files
+GLINT files
 ^^^^^^^^^^^

 .. _--gsave:

 **--gsave**

-Saves glint files, including a binary version of the methylation data (*.glint* file) for gaining computation speed-up in the following commands.
+Saves GLINT files, including a binary version of the methylation data (*.glint* file) for gaining computation speed-up in the following commands.
 In addition, this command saves two additional files:

 - *datafile.sites.txt* - contains the CpG identifiers of the sites in the data and additional information for each CpG: chromosome, position, nearest gene and genomic category.